Free-thinking Democratic League: Interwar years

 In the 1918 elections, with universal suffrage and proportional representation in place, the liberal alliance lost nearly half its seats.
 The VDB remains relatively stable with five seats, but they were nonetheless forced to a position in opposition to a Christian democratic cabinet.
 In 1919, however, VDB leader Henri Marchant initiated the law for female suffrage.
 In the 1922 elections the party retained its five seats.
 Betsy Bakker-Nort became the party's first female member of the House of Representatives.

-In 1925 the party was instrumental in the fall of the cabinet led by Hendrikus Colijn: each year the orthodox Protestant Reformed Political Party (SGP) proposed that the Dutch representation at the Vatican be removed.
+In 1925, the party was instrumental in the fall of the cabinet led by Hendrikus Colijn: each year the orthodox Protestant Reformed Political Party (SGP) proposed that the Dutch representation at the Holy See be removed.
 The Protestant SGP was fervently anti-Catholic.
-This proposal was always supported by the Protestant Christian Historical Union (CHU), which was part of the Catholic-Protestant cabinet, but nonetheless had an anti-Catholic history.
+This proposal was always supported by the Protestant Christian Historical Union (CHU), which was part of the Catholic–Protestant cabinet, but nonetheless had an anti-Catholic history.
 For the Catholic leader Nolens, this Papal representation was of utmost importance.
 In 1925 the VDB had convinced the other opposition parties that this was their chance to let the government fall and create a progressive cabinet.
 The entire opposition voted with the SGP and CHU, and the cabinet fell.
-In the following 1925 elections the party gained two seats.
-The party leader, Marchant, attempted to form a progressive government with the Roman Catholic State Party (RKSP), the SDAP and the VDB.
+In the following 1925 election the party gained two seats.
+The party leader, Henri Marchant, attempted to form a progressive government with the Roman Catholic State Party (RKSP), the SDAP and the VDB.
 He failed, however, and a new Christian democratic cabinet was formed.

-In the 1929 elections the VDB retained its seven seats.
-In 1933 the party lost one seat, but it was nonetheless asked to cooperate in the centre-right government led by Colijn, which consisted of the Catholic RKSP, the Protestant CHU and ARP, and the liberal VDB and Liberal State Party.
+In the 1929 election, the VDB retained its seven seats.
+In 1933, the party lost one seat.
+Nonetheless, the party was asked to cooperate in the centre-right government led by Colijn, which consisted of the Catholic RKSP, the Protestant CHU and ARP, and the liberal VDB and Liberal State Party.
 The VDB cooperated in the budget cuts and the strengthening of the Dutch armed forces.
 The previously good relations with the SDAP came under considerable strain from this.
-In 1933 the party's leader, Marchant, who also served as minister of Education, stepped down because he had turned Catholic.
+In 1933 the party's leader, Marchant, who also served as minister of Education, stepped down after his secret conversion to Catholicism.
 Pieter Oud took his place as political leader of the VDB, until he became major of Rotterdam in 1938.
-In 1937 they managed to retain their seven seats.
-In 1941 the party was forbidden by the German occupying force.
-The VDB played a minor role in the 1940-1945 cabinets in exile.
+In 1937, they managed to retain their seven seats.
+In 1941, the party was forbidden by the German occupying force.
+The VDB played a minor role in the 1940–1945 cabinets in exile.